HossamGezo/book_store/README.md

 - **Absolute Import Paths:** Configured ` @/ ` aliases for cleaner, more maintainable import paths.
 - **Structured Git Workflow:** Adherence to feature-branching, atomic commits, and pull requests for every new feature.
 - **Custom Theming:** Centralized project theme (colors, fonts) configured in `tailwind.config.js`.
+- **Reusable UI Components:** Building a library of custom components from scratch, starting with a powerful `<Button />` component that uses `clsx` for dynamic and conditional styling.

 ### Core Functionality:
 - **Book Browsing & Details:** Users can view a list of all available books and click on any book to see its dedicated details page.